Human population projections: History of population projections

+19th century

+In 1831, president of Yale college Jeremiah Day included a United States population estimate as an example of an exponential equation.
+After stating that the 1820 population of the United States was 9,625,000, the projected 2020 population would be 2,464,000,000 (supposing it to double once every 25 years).

+20th century

 Walter Greiling projected in the 1950s that world population would reach a peak of about nine billion in the 21st century and then stop growing after an improvement in public health in less developed countries.

+In 1983, astrophysicist Brandon Carter developed the Doomsday Argument, a probabilistic argument that postulates it is unlikely for humans born today to be randomly selected at an early position in the ordering of all humans who will ever live.
+In the original formulation, there is a 95% chance that the total number of humans will be less than 1.2 trillion and that extinction will occur before the year 9120.

+In 1992, the United Nations published five projections of long-term world population growth.
+According to their medium projection, the world population would grow to 10.0 billion by 2050, 11.2 billion by 2100, and 10.8 billion by 2150.

+21st century

 Estimates published in the early 2000s tended to predict that the population of Earth would stop increasing around 2070.
 For example in a 2004 long-term prospective report, the United Nations Population Division projected that world population would peak at 9.2 billion in 2075 and then stabilize at a value close to 9 billion out to as far as the year 2300.

 Jørgen Randers, one of the authors of the seminal 1972 long-term simulations in The Limits to Growth, offered an alternative scenario in a 2012 book, arguing that traditional projections insufficiently take into account the downward impact of global urbanization on fertility.
 Randers' "most likely scenario" predicted a peak in world population in the early 2040s at about 8.1 billion people, followed by decline.

-In 2014 the UN changed its prediction to the effect that no maximum would likely be reached in the 21st century, and that by the year 2100 world population would increase to somewhere in the range 9.6 to 12.3 billion.
-The main reason for the revision was a recognition that the high fertility rate in Africa was not declining as fast had been previously assumed.
-Another 2014 paper by demographers from several universities using data from the UN’s 2014 report and their own statistical methods forecast that the world's population would reach about 10.9 billion in 2100 and continue growing thereafter.
+In 2012, the UN changed its prediction to the effect that no maximum would likely be reached in the 21st century, and that by the year 2100 world population would increase to somewhere in the range 9.6 to 12.3 billion with 10.9 billion being the midpoint of that range.
+The main reason for the revision was a recognition that the high fertility rate in Africa was not declining as fast as had been previously assumed.

+Another 2014 paper by demographers from several universities, using data from the UN's 2014 report and their own statistical methods, forecast that the world's population would reach about 10.9 billion in 2100 and continue growing thereafter.